afirth/blog.camunda.org/content/post/2019/01/camunda-bpm-7110-alpha1-released.md

 ## Fine-grained Permissions for Batches and Job Retries

+Within this alpha, we introduce the first portion of more fine-grained permissions.
+It contains create batch permission for each type of batch operation.
+Also, job retry permission for process definitions and process instances.
+Here is a use case when these permissions will be a handful: An user is allowed to perform set retries batch operation and they are not supposed to delete process instance by batch.
+In such case, the user can be granted "Create Batch Set Job Retries" permission and they will be able to perform only this time of batch operations.
+For a complete list of the available permission, please visit our [User guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/authorization-service/#additional-batch-permissions).
+Stay tuned for further permission additions for process instance and process definition in the next alpha releases.

 ## MariaDB/MySQL: Job Due Dates after 2038

 Idea (Thorben): Could link to this in the introduction: https://en.wikipedia.org/wiki/Year_2038_problem